banecuk/NerdBox/README.md

 ### Web UI not accessible

 The web server starts only after WiFi connects.
 Check serial for `HTTP Server started`.
-The device IP is printed on successful connection.
+The device IP is printed on connection and is also shown on the Settings screen.

 ---